ReddyBytes/Airflow/4-Executors/Readme.md

 #### 3) CeleryExecutor

+Celery is a powerful tool for handling asynchronous tasks in Python and beyond.
+Its flexibility, scalability, and robustness make it suitable for a wide range of applications, from web scraping to data processing pipelines.

 - **Description**:
     - Utilizes Celery as a distributed task queue to execute tasks asynchronously.
     - It integrates with Celery workers, allowing tasks to be distributed across multiple worker nodes.